Working towards Sustainability in Ladakh

 Our Mission

-Our mission is to preserve, protect and restore the environment and natural beauty of the ecologically-sensitive, high altitude region of Ladakh by developing sustainable solutions to the problem of waste, which has resulted from lack of environmental concern and awareness, over-tourism, and unplanned development.
+Our mission is to preserve, protect and restore the environment and natural beauty of the ecologically-sensitive, high altitude region of Ladakh by developing sustainable solutions to the problem of waste, which has resulted from over-tourism, rapid and unplanned development, drastic changes in the lifestyles of the locals, and a severe lack of environmental concern and awareness.

 Our Action

-Skill development & livelihood generation for local individuals and self-help groups (SHGs) in making sustainable, upcycled products from waste.
+Skill development for local individuals and self-help groups in making sustainable products by upcycling fabric waste.

 _LI.jpg)